zhaoshenzhai/mathwiki/Notes/Linear Algebra.md

 ## $\ul{\textbf{Characterizations:}}$

-Vector spaces are characterized by their dimension, in the sense that [two vector spaces are isomorphic $\Leftrightarrow$ their dimensions coincide](obsidian://open?file=Linearly%20isomorphic%20iff%20dimensions%20coincide%20(finite-dim.).md).
-* For a finite-dimensional vector space, we can represent elements thereof by [coordinates](obsidian://open?file=Coordinate%20Representation%20of%20Finite-dim.%20Vector%20Spaces.md) once a basis is chosen.
-* Similarly, linear maps between finite-dimensional vector spaces can be represented by a [matrix](obsidian://open?file=Matrix.md).
-Composition [is represented by](obsidian://open?file=Composition%20of%20linear%20maps%20repr%20under%20basis%20matrix%20product%20of%20representations.md) [matrix multiplication](obsidian://open?file=Matrix%20Multiplication.md), and its action on a vector [is represented by](obsidian://open?file=Action%20of%20linear%20map%20repr%20under%20basis%20left-multiplication%20of%20matrix%20representation.md) matrix-vector multiplication.
+Vector spaces are characterized by their dimension, in the sense that they are [linearly isomorphic $\Leftrightarrow$ their dimensions coincide](obsidian://open?file=Linearly%20isomorphic%20iff%20dimensions%20coincide%20(finite-dim.).md).
+Thus, every vector in a finite-dimensional vector space can be represented, via a choice of basis, by a tuple in $K^n$.
+Linear maps between finite-dimensional vector spaces can similarly be represented by a [matrix](obsidian://open?file=Matrix.md); their actions on a vector [are represented by](obsidian://open?file=Action%20of%20linear%20map%20repr%20under%20basis%20left-multiplication%20of%20matrix%20representation.md) matrix-vector multiplication, and composition [is represented by](obsidian://open?file=Composition%20of%20linear%20maps%20repr%20under%20basis%20matrix%20product%20of%20representations.md) matrix multiplication.

-Both representations depend on the choice of basis, but it is possible to define concepts using this representation if we show that they are invariant under a [change of basis](obsidian://open?file=Basis%20Transition%20Map;%20Change%20of%20Basis%20Matrix.md).
+If a concept is defined via a choice of basis, we must ensure that it is invariant under a [change of basis](obsidian://open?file=Basis%20Transition%20Map;%20Change%20of%20Basis%20Matrix.md).

 ## $\ul{\textbf{Calculations:}}$